cakephp/docs/en/development/routing.rst

 one-by-one:

 * 'wibble' has no additional information.
-This means it will always parse if found in a url matching this route.
+This means it will always parse if found in a URL matching this route.
 * 'fish' has an array of conditions, containing the 'action' key.
 This means that fish will only be parsed as a named parameter if the action is also index.
 * 'fizz' also has an array of conditions.
 However, it contains two controllers,